radekstepan/ukraine/README.rst

 ------------

 ukraine
     Spawns a ``node-http-proxy`` server that dynamically watches for changes in a routing table.
-It also uses a custom loader over ``haibu`` injecting a plugin called ``kgb`` that wiretap listens if a new app has been spawned.
-If it was, it updates the routing table.

-    There is also a plugin called ``ducktape`` in use that will cleanup any local files before attempting to spawn a new app.
-Otherwise, we would constantly be spawning an older version of an app.

-    For posting env variables, we add a new router method that maintains a list of apps to env vars passed by the user.
-We save the new environment and then custom restart the app for the changes to take effect.
+All (useful) routes to ``haibu`` have been overwritten using promises.

+    New method for posting env vars has been added.

 chernobyl
     #. checks that your app's `package.json` file is in order